College of Business, Science & Technology

 Learn the key aspects and best practices of data analysis by exploring the fundamentals of gathering and analyzing data.
 Create visualizations and dashboard reports utilizing large data sets associated with an industry of choice, such as, finance, health, sports, criminal justice, among others.
 Microsoft Excel and Tableau will be utilized throughout the course for data visualizations while a basic understanding of the R and Python languages will be explored.
 A basic understanding of statistical measures may be helpful for this course but not mandatory for successfully mastering these concepts.

-MAN 301 Organizational Behavior 4 credits
+MAN 315 Organizational Behavior and Management 3 credits

 Understanding human behavior begins with understanding yourself.
 Learn how your personality type or learning style affects the way you process information and make decisions.
 Use projects, small group discussions, and class activities to discern the best way to build teams and manage people, who have different styles of leadership, motivation, and problem-solving.
 This course dives into management functions, motivation styles, team building, and change management concepts.

 This course will discuss the theoretical and practical foundations for operations management.
 The course will focus on the production process (including service), quality, and supply chain management. the production process includes the management of equipment and machinery, facilities, materials management, inventory control, scheduling, and lean operations.
 Quality includes quality control and quality management including six sigma.
 Supply chain management includes purchasing, vendor relations, and logistics.
 The concepts of project management are also reviewed.
-(Prerequisite: CSC 121 or CSC 210).
+(Prerequisite: DAT 105 or CSC 121 or CSC 210).

-MAN 350 Global Management 4 credits
+MAN 355 Global Management 3 credits

 This cross functional course will build on management principles and apply them to global opportunities using market measurement, competitive analysis, managing distribution, product positioning, ethics and decision-making, forecasting, budgeting, performance evaluation and maintaining control.

 This course focuses on team building and team leadership utilizing communication, conflict management, and decision making skills.
 Project management techniques that will enhance success in leading and completing projects are also covered.
 Students will apply project management knowledge, tools and techniques to an actual team project.
 Topics include creating a project charter and plan, working as a project team, executing the project and closing out the project.
 This courses is for seniors only.
-(Prerequisite: MAN 301, CSC 210 or CSC 121)
+(Prerequisite: MAN 315, CSC 210 or DAT 105, CSC 121)

 MAN 488 Independent Study 1-4 credits